hong223/trade-up/README.md

 - Discuss, design and optimise rostering system<br />

-- rebuild the Employee Calendar with Angular JS5<br />
+- Rebuild the Employee Calendar with Angular JS5<br />

 - Display allocation in the new project calendar per employee<br />